Ruuudy1/Lab-Report-2/StringServer.md

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 /add-message?s=How are you

+Part 3:

+One thing I learned in labs from weeks 2 and 3 is how debug my code more efficiently.
+I really liked the material we covered in week 3 most notably the article we learned in which it compared the student's midnset on what is right to the teachers way of a progra being right.
+I founf it really funny but relatable to me as I also call it a day after jjst running my code a few times an seeing it compile correctly.
+I think this is the most import thing we have learned so far as it has also come in really handy to me in CSE12 as we constantly work with junit and I often find myself stuck with bugs.